-Actions to take if your private rented accommodation is overcrowded
+Options if a private rented home is overcrowded

-- Is there an adult in the home who could find their own place to live?
-Remember though that young single people between the ages of 18 to 35 will only be entitled to housing benefit for a room in a shared property.
+Adults in your household can consider moving out.
+Single people between the ages of 18 to 35 can claim housing benefit for a room in a shared property.

 You may be able find a larger home in the private rented sector.
 If you can claim housing benefit you are entitled to claim for one bedroom for every couple, single adult aged 16 or older, two children under 10, two children of the same sex aged 10 to 15, and any other child.
-If you don't claim housing benefit, you can rent any property of any size as long as you can afford to pay the rent.
-If you do move to a larger home, remember that your bills and council tax may be higher and you will have to budget your income to make sure you keep up with all your bills.

-- You could apply for a council home or a housing association place.
+Apply for a council home or a housing association place.
 If you are legally overcrowded, you may get priority on the waiting list for a council or housing association tenancy.
-However it may take a while for the council to find you a larger place, as there may be a long waiting list and a shortage of suitable accommodation.
+It can take a long time to get a larger home as these are in short supply.

 You must not allow more people to permanently move into your home if this would make it overcrowded.
 This includes friends and family.